artyomovs/netbox-plugin-config-officer/README.md

 - Export template compliance detailed information to Excel.

 ## Installation and configuration

+>Watch [YouTube](https://www.youtube.com/watch?v=O5kayrkuC1E) video about installation and usage of the plugin

 This instruction only describes how to install this plugin into [Docker-compose](https://github.com/netbox-community/netbox-docker) instance of NetBox.
 >General installation steps and considerations follow the [official guidelines](https://netbox.readthedocs.io/en/stable/plugins/).